hatakkey/MAG-cups/docs/open5gs_verification.md

 ### 2.5. **Clearing the logs**

-Clear the logs before starting 10 IMSIs
+Clear the logs before starting 10 IMSIs.
 ```bash
 [root@compute-1 scripts]# ./clear_logs.sh
 ```

 ### 3.4. **Checking the logs**

-Below are the logs related to the attachment process for 10 IMSIs
+Below are the logs related to the attachment process for 10 IMSIs.

 ### 3.4.1. **Checking the GNB logs**
 The GNB log indicates that NGAP is active and a new signal has been detected for 10 IMSIs.